oldcrux/fleetcontrol_server/README.md

     1. Basic username and password.
     2. Google OAuth.

-⚠️ Default setup is for local/dev only.
-For production, configure HTTPS, secure JWT secrets, email SMTP credentials, and proper rate-limiting.

 3. Vendor onboarding.
-A vendor can be a contractor witha fleet of vehicles.
+A vendor can be a contractor with a fleet of vehicles.
 A fleet can belong to a main organization or a vendor.
 4. Vehicle onboarding and tracking.
-5. Create geofences and assign a group of geofences to a vehicle
+5. Create geofences and assign a group of geofences to a vehicle.
 6. Generate on-demand vehicle telemetry reports for the day with data like, total running time, total idle duration, geofences covered, time spent any assigned geofence location etc.
 7. Geofence accuracy - This is a configurable number by which geohashing precision is calculated and determined whether a vehicle has traveled to an assigned geofence location.
 This can be configured at each Org level and defaulted to 30 meters.
 8. Vehicle arrival window - A configurable time window, lets say 15mins to determine whether a vehicle has arrived an assigned location or not.